 While many aspects of simple cell responses are consistent with the linear model, there also are important violations of linearity (Section 5).
 For example, scaling the contrast of a stimulus would identically scale the responses of a linear cell.
 At high contrasts, however, the responses of simple cells show clear saturation (Maffei and Fiorentini, 1973).
 Moreover, simple cells are subject to cross-orientation inhibition: the responses to an optimally-oriented stimulus can be diminished by superimposing an orthogonal stimulus, which would be ineffective in driving the cell when presented alone (Morrone et al., 1982).
 These nonlinearities may be partially explained by contrast gain control mechanisms known to operate as early as in the retina (Shapley and Victor, 1978).
 There is however evidence suggesting that these nonlinearities have an important cortical component.
-As a result, some researchers have argued that selectivity of simple cells must be due to nonlinear mechanisms (for review see Ferster and Koch, 1987).

-Our opinion is that the linear model is a very powerful explanation of the behavior of simple cells.
+Our opinion is that the linear model is a powerful explanation of the behavior of simple cells.
 Part of the nonlinear behavior of simple cells can be attributed to the rectification (threshold) in the generation of action potentials.
 The many nonlinearities that are not accounted for by rectification can be explained by adding to the linear model a divisive inhibition stage (Figure 1B).
 This stage controls the gain (responsiveness) of the neurons by means of intracortical feedback from a large group of other cortical cells.
 This extended linear model is called the normalization model.
 Response normalization was originally proposed by Robson (1988) to provide explanations for various failures of the linear model of simple cell responses.
-The model has been expanded and formalized by Heeger (1993, 1992a,b, 1991), by Albrecht and Geisler (1991), and by Carandini and Heeger (1994). who have shown that the normalization model is capable, in principle, of explaining a wide variety of empirical phenomena (see also Bonds, 1989; DeAngelis et al., 1992; Tolhurst and Heeger, 1996a,b; Nestares and Heeger, 1996).
+The model has been expanded and formalized by Heeger (1993; 1992a; 1992b; 1991), by Albrecht and Geisler (1991), and by Carandini and Heeger (1994), who have shown that the normalization model is capable, in principle, of explaining a wide variety of empirical phenomena (see also Carandini et al., 1997b; Nestares and Heeger, 1997; Tolhurst and Heeger, 1997b; Tolhurst and Heeger, 1997a; DeAngelis et al., 1992; Bonds, 1989).
 The overall motivation of the normalization model and its detailed synaptic mechanisms are surprisingly similar to Marr's (1970) general theory of cerebral neocortex, and to much of Grossberg's theoretical work on nonlinear neural networks (for review see Grossberg, 1988).

 We propose (in Section 6) that normalization operates by shunting inhibition: cells inhibit each other by increasing each other's membrane conductance.
 This decreases the gain of the transformation of input currents into membrane potentials.
 The model explains response saturation and cross-orientation inhibition because increasing stimulus contrast or adding an orthogonal grating increases the activity of the network, resulting in increased conductance and decreased gain.
 Increasing the conductance also decreases the time constant of the membrane so the latency of the responses and the temporal filtering properties of the cells depend on the stimulus contrast.
-As a consequence the model captures a number of temporal nonlinearities in the responses of V1 cells (Albrecht, 1995; Hawken et al., 1992; Reid et al., 1992; Dean and Tolhurst, 1986; Holub and Morton-Gibson, 1981).
+As a consequence the model captures a number of temporal nonlinearities in the responses of V1 cells (Carandini et al., 1997b; Albrecht, 1995; Hawken et al., 1992; Reid et al., 1992; Dean and Tolhurst, 1986; Holub and Morton-Gibson, 1981).

 The normalization model is intentionally based on a very simplified view of the cellular physiology.
-As a consequence, it makes strong quantitative predictions with very few free parameters, some of which we have rigorously tested (Section 7).
-We recorded from simple cells in the primary visual cortex of paralyzed, anesthetized macaques, while presenting very large sets of visual stimuli.
+As a consequence, it makes strong quantitative predictions with very few free parameters.
+We have recently tested some of these predictions by recording from simple cells in the primary visual cortex of paralyzed, anesthetized macaques, and presenting very large sets of visual stimuli (Carandini et al., 1997b; Carandini and Heeger, 1994).
 We derived closed-form equations for the model responses to such stimuli, and we found that these equations provide good fits to the neural responses.
+The results of these tests are presented in Section 7.